 As the company grows and generates additional resources, it will support additional community-level initiatives, in response to farmers’ interests and requests.
 It will also improve its ability to demonstrate the positive impacts of its support at the farm, household and community level.

-To the farmers’ delight, the pilot approach dramatically increased the price their crop could command – in many cases up to five times more profit than what traditional buyers were paying.
+This new way of trading coffee dramatically increased the price farmer’s crop could command – in many cases up to five times more profit than what traditional buyers were paying.

 THRIVE Farmers worked first with small farmers in Costa Rica and then in Guatemala and Honduras.
 To bolster quality, increase quantity and to access processing infrastructure for small farmers, THRIVE Farmers partnered with larger scale producers and processors to position the company for future growth.
 Moving beyond internet sales, THRIVE Farmers began selling roasted coffee to Earth Fare, a supermarket chain based in Asheville, NC, and green coffee to independent coffee roasters such as Cuvee Coffee in Austin, TX.